The quest for the GRAph Level autoEncoder (GRALE): Experimental setting

 \subsection{Model and training hyperparameters}

 As detailed in the previous section, we train 3 variants of our models, respectively, on COLORING 20, PUBCHEM 32 and PUBCHEM 16.
 We report the hyperparameters used in Table \ref{tab:hyperparameters}.
 Note that to reduce the number of hyperparameters, we set the number of layers in all modules (evoformer encoder, transformer decoder, transformer encoder, evoformer decoder) to the same value $L$, idem for the number of attention heads $H$ and node/edge hidden dimensions.
 In all cases, we trained with ADAM \cite{kingma2014adam}, a warm-up phase, and cosine annealing.
-We also report the number of GPUs and the total time required to train the models with these parameters.
+Finally, we report the training complexity for GRALE and its Graph-Level competitors in table \ref{tab:training_complexity}.